 The Cottage Industry

-Major companies such as REI, Marmot, and Big Agnes to name a few, are starting to catch on to the benefits of lightweight backpacking.
+Major companies and manufacturers such as REI, Marmot, and Big Agnes to name a few, are starting to catch on to the benefits of lightweight backpacking.
 Their product developers are now designing gear with weight in the forefront of their minds.
 New technologies and materials are also allowing the envelope to be pushed further and further.
 Whether the companies themselves are pushing this trend, or whether consumer demand is driving it is up for debate.
 But what it means for you and me is that we get to hit the trail with less weight on our backs.
+Even if a company is renting cheap storage space down the street rather than having offices and manufacturing plants around the world, they can still offer some of the best products on the market.

 Written exclusively for Wild Backpacker by our guest writer, Ryan Gardner.
 See About the Author section below.